Wellness is a buzzy word these days.

 “Eat food.
 Not too much.
 Mostly plants.”

 This is the simple motto of US-based journalist Michael Pollan who explores this idea in his book and accompanying show, “In Defense of Food.”
 When it comes to nutritional wellness, keeping it simple is the way to go.
 I also no longer force myself to eat “healthy” foods that I don’t like.
 If you don’t like the currently trending “super food,” don’t eat it!
-It’s much easier for me to nourish my body now that I eat foods I enjoy.
+It’s much easier for me to nourish my body when I eat foods I enjoy.

 Add movement to your meditation.